foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 ## Credentials
 * Copy [credentials.default.php]({{site.repo_url}}/blob/master/config/credentials.default.php) to credentials.php and change the configuration
-* The valid Super Admin account will be created later
+* Only until v3.1: The valid Super Admin account will be created later
 * The email error logging can be enabled to ease server monitoring
 * **Be aware** that you need to set `'EmailTransport' => [...]` three times.
 Twice in `credentials.php` and once in `custom_config.php`.
 There must be an EmailTransport config-block for the keys "default", "debug" and "fallback", so the configs must not stay commented!
 * See [https://book.cakephp.org/4/en/core-libraries/email.html#configuring-transports](https://book.cakephp.org/4/en/core-libraries/email.html#configuring-transports)

 ## Testing your email configuration
-* Once you created a Super Admin account (will be created later), You can test your email configuration by accessing https://yourdomain.tld/admin/configurations/sendTestEmail in your browser.
+* Once you created a Super Admin account (instructions further down), You can test your email configuration by accessing https://yourdomain.tld/admin/configurations/sendTestEmail in your browser.

 ## Setup security keys
 Open your domain https://yourdomain.tld in a browser and follow the steps shown to create secure values for the security salt ```Security.salt```.
 Set it in custom_config.php